Introduction

 Observe

-This might surprise you, but getting new tech can often lead to practitioners paying the new toy far more attention that they should.
-As a practitioner you are essentially a people person.
+This might surprise you, but getting new tech can often lead to practitioners paying the new toy far more attention than they should.
+As a practitioner, you are essentially a people person.
 With that in mind, always use your force plate (or any tech for that matter) with your athlete(s) in mind.
-Observe how different aspects of their day-to-day life (competition, training, injury) influences the force data you record from them.
+Observe how different aspects of their day-to-day life (competition, training, injury) influence the force data you record from them.
 Talk to them.
 Use the force plate to help you build as complete a picture of the athlete as possible.
 It is a tool.
 Part of the process.
 Not the magic bullet solution.
-Please keep this in mind and once you’ve deciphered your data and observe any changes in these data and the athlete use this to guide your practice.
+Please keep this in mind and once you’ve deciphered your data and observed any changes in the data, the athlete can use this to guide your practice.

 Guide